kohana/database/guide/database/query/builder.md

 ### Select - ORDER BY

-Often you will want the results in a particular order and rather than sorting the results, it’s better to have the results returned to you in the correct order.
+Often you will want the results in a particular order and rather than sorting the results, it's better to have the results returned to you in the correct order.
 You can do this by using the order_by() method.
 It takes the column name and an optional direction string as the parameters.
 Multiple order_by methods can be used to add additional sorting capability.

-    $query = DB::select()->from(‘posts’)->order_by(‘published’, ‘DESC’);
+    $query = DB::select()->from(`posts`)->order_by(`published`, `DESC`);

 This query would generate the following SQL: